Campaign Update — October 2025

 Jump to:

-History of Abuse & Neglect • Why Should I Care? • What Can I Do?
+History of Abuse & Neglect • Why This Still Matters • What You Can Do

 In one particularly horrific incident, a former Petland employee in Akron, Ohio, was sentenced to probation after admitting to drowning two rabbits in the store.
 The employee claimed that her manager ordered her to dispose of the rabbits in this manner.
 The case brought widespread outrage from animal rights groups, and the store ultimately closed following the scandal.